avo-hq/docs.avohq.io/docs/2.0/field-options.md

 end
 ```

-This example snippet will make the `:is_writer` field generate emojis instead of 1/0 values.
+This example snippet will make the `:is_writer` field generate emojis instead of 1/0 values on display views and the values 1/0 on form views.

 <img :src="('/assets/img/fields-reference/fields-formatter.png')" alt="Fields formatter" class="border mb-4" />